IMSY-DKFZ/simpa/README.md

 When the installation succeeded, and you want to make sure that you have the latest documentation you should do the following steps in a command line:

+1. Make sure that you've installed the optional dependencies needed for the documentation by running `pip install .[docs]`
-1. Navigate to the `simpa/docs` directory
+2. Navigate to the `simpa/docs` directory
 2. If you would like the documentation to have the https://readthedocs.org/ style, type `pip install sphinx-rtd-theme`
 3. Type `make html`
 4. Open the `index.html` file in the `simpa/docs/build/html` directory with your favourite browser.